 Response to Reviewers’ Comments: >>There may be some discrepancies in line numbering between the manuscript we submitted and the version that the reviewers’ commented upon.
 This may be due to the PDF creation process.
 We downloaded the submitted version from the website and used the line numbers described accordingly.
 We had to guess in some cases, so our apologies if any of the comments did not fit the intended sentences.

 Reviewer: 1 Comments to the Author Summary of ms: The ms presents an adaptation and application of a so-called forward/backward-Lagrangian model to PSAT data from Atlantic salmon in the northern polar region.
 The main focus of the ms is the development of the method, and to a lesser extent on the interpretation of the results.
 The motivation of the study is that information of the open-ocean migratory behaviour of salmon is currently lacking and PSAT data could be the way forward, however light-based geolocation in polar regions is not always possible so SST and depth recording must be used instead.
 General comments: I found the data used in this study interesting and worthwhile of publication, however the model developed in the ms was of disappointing quality and does not live up to today's standards for geolocation models.
 The model heavily relies on subjectively chosen procedures and parameter values, which are scarcely explained.
 The sensitivity of the results on the start and end location and dates is analysed, which is useful, but the sensitivity of the results on the subjectively chosen model parameters would be even more interesting.
 My recommendation would be to discard the model presented here and switch to a state-space model (SSM) for analysing the data, which is a well-documented and well-understood approach to animal tracking (Patterson et al. 2008, Schick et al. 2008).
 There exist SSMs which are designed for data without a light component (see specific comments below), and it seems that this tracking problem is so difficult that sensible (i.e. statistically sound) incorporation of the uncertainties in data is of high importance and should not be handled with heuristics.
-By switching to a SSM approach the authors are on solid ground modelling-wise and can spend less time on discussing the model and more time on what in my opinion is more interesting namely the novel salmon data. >> The model that was used in this study was a type of state-space model.
+By switching to a SSM approach the authors are on solid ground modelling-wise and can spend less time on discussing the model and more time on what in my opinion is more interesting namely the novel salmon data. >> The model that was used in this study may be seen as a type of state-space model.
 Patterson et al. 2008 describe the SSM as “a time-series model that predicts the future state of a system from its previous states probabilistically, via a process model.”
 In this case, the state is the position of all tracks at a given time, living in a 2*N dimensional space (where N is the number of tracks).
 And the model treats the development of this state in time.
 The objective of this manuscript was to adapt the cod model to salmon to create a simple method that would estimate migratory pathways in polar regions using temperature, depth and some geolocations.
 The novel salmon data will be published separately with additional data using multiple modelling techniques.
 The introduction and discussion have been re-written to elaborate further and reflect the concerns of this reviewer.